kholterhoff/kholterhoff.github.io/F17_ENG_1102/Artifact_3.md

 <h4>Alternate Games</h4>
 If your group would like to suggest a narrative-driven game I am open to other games.
 Email proposals for different games to me by October the 25th at midnight.
 Proposals must offer a compelling argument for why you feel it fulfills the goals of this assignment.
 If I reject your proposal you will still have an opportunity to select from the provided list of games at the same time as your peers.

+<h3>Annotated Bibliography</h3>

+Students must research and write annotated bibliographies for at least five secondary sources.
+This is a joint, co-authored bibliography.
+You should use these annotations to determine what belongs in your video essay, and what doesn’t.

+I suggest you review Chapter 20 in WOVEN Text covering “Process: Integrating and Documenting Sources” (pp. 776-796).

 <h3>Time Line</h3>